InterlaceProject/InterlaceBlockchain/README.md

 Next you can find some help to manage the interlace blockchain and run transactions against the chain.

+### Before Execution

+Before executing it is recommended for local setup to add an entry for name *interlace.chain* to ip 127.0.0.1 (localhost) in the OS hosts file.
+Here is a list of hosts locations according to your operating systems

+* Mac OS: /private/etc/hosts
+* Linux: /etc/hosts
+* Windows: C:\\Windows\\System32\\drivers\\etc\\hosts

+The format may vary a little but usually a new host is defined with it's **ip** and **hostname** like

+127.0.0.1   interlace.chain

+when refering to our Interlace configuration.
+Depending on the operating system it might be also necessary to update and restart the respective services.

 ### Run fabric block chain (the first time)

 ```bash